 The article mentions Remittix alongside ADA and BNB, trying to suggest they’re in the same league.
 But they’re not – ADA and BNB are among the largest altcoins with market caps worth tens of billions, while Remittix is a completely unproven token still in its presale stage.
 And once again, there’s no mention of who’s actually claiming it’s the best crypto to buy.

 The scariest part?
-All of these articles were published in just the last few hours.
+Even year later, those article are still being published everywhere.
 They’re flooding the internet, even on supposedly “trustworthy” news sites.
 The amount of manipulative tactics they use to target inexperienced investors is shocking – we could write a whole other article just about that.
 In fact, we did, and we strongly encourage you to read it and learn how to spot their tricks.

 Final Thoughts